appium/appium-espresso-driver/README.md

 appium:intentOptions | The mapping of custom options for the intent that is going to be passed to the main app activity.
 Check [Intent Options](#intent-options) for more details. appium:activityOptions | The mapping of custom options for the main app activity that is going to be started.
-Check [Activity Options](#activity-options) for more details. appium:androidInstallTimeout | Maximum amount of milliseconds to wait until the application under test is installed. `90000` ms by default appium:autoGrantPermissions | Whether to grant all the requested application permissions automatically when a test starts(`true`). `false` by default appium:otherApps | Allows to set one or more comma-separated paths to Android packages that are going to be installed along with the main application under test.
+Check [Activity Options](#activity-options) for more details. appium:androidInstallTimeout | Maximum amount of milliseconds to wait until the application under test is installed. `90000` ms by default appium:autoGrantPermissions | Whether to grant all the requested application permissions automatically when a test starts(`true`).
+The targetSdkVersion in the application manifest must be greater or equal to 23 and the Android version on the device under test must be greater or equal to Android 6 (API level 23) to grant permissions.
+Applications whose targetSdkVersion is lower than or equal to 22 must be reisntalled to grant permissions, for example, by setting the `appium:fullReset` capability as `true` for Android 6+ devices. `false` by default appium:otherApps | Allows to set one or more comma-separated paths to Android packages that are going to be installed along with the main application under test.
 This might be useful if the tested app has dependencies appium:uninstallOtherPackages | Allows to set one or more comma-separated package identifiers to be uninstalled from the device before a test starts appium:allowTestPackages | If set to `true` then it would be possible to use packages built with the test flag for the automated testing (literally adds `-t` flag to the `adb install` command). `false` by default